-If you need to add more hostnames to the certificate after it’s been issued, though, you’ll need to open a ticket and ask us to add them.
+If you need to add more levels to a wildcard certificate (like adding “www.blog.example.com”) or add hostnames to a non-wildcard certificate, you’ll need to open a ticket and ask us to add them.
 We will obtain and install a new certificate for your site within one business day.

 Limitations on reissuing certificates

-The Let’s Encrypt project only allows five certificate changes per week.
+The Let’s Encrypt project has a fixed limit on the number of certificate changes per week.
 Each time you ask us to add one or more hostnames, that counts as a change.
 Because of that, you should tell us all your additions at once, and we can only make one change per business day.